Syllabus, Master's level, 1BG382

 - Biology Education Centre

-A Bachelor's degree including (1) 60 credits in biology and 30 credits in chemistry or 30 credits in earth science, or (2) 90 credits in biology.
+120 credits including alt 1) 60 credits biology and 30 credits chemistry or 30 credits earth sciences. alt 2) 90 credits biology.

 - account for theories of population dynamics, interspecific competition and trophic interactions in food webs

 - explain which factors influence species richness and dynamics in plant and animal communities